 How to organize a supportive screening campaign in the workplace?

 Organizing a screening campaign in a company is a delicate process.
-If it is poorly prepared or poorly communicated, it risks being perceived as a punitive measure, causing mistrust, tension, and sometimes resistance within teams.
-This type of reaction can harm cohesion and trust between employees and employers, which are essential for a peaceful work environment.
+If poorly prepared or communicated, it risks being perceived as a repressive measure, causing mistrust, tension, and sometimes resistance within teams.
+Such reactions can harm cohesion and trust between employees and employers, which are essential for a peaceful work environment.

 However, it is entirely possible to ensure collective safety without sacrificing the social climate.
 The key lies in a caring, transparent, and educational approach.